Tom DeLay: Early life and education

 DeLay was born in Laredo, Texas, one of three sons of Maxine Evelyn (née Wimbish) and Charles Ray DeLay.
 He spent most of his childhood in Venezuela due to his father's work in the petroleum and natural gas industry.
 He attended Calallen High School in Corpus Christi, Texas, where he both played football and was the lead dancer in school productions.
 He attended Baylor University for two years, majoring in pre-med, but was expelled for drinking and painting Baylor school colors on a building at rival Texas A&M University.
-The Washington Post reported that DeLay obtained student deferments from military service while in college and that he received a high draft lottery number in 1969 which ensured that he would not be drafted for the Vietnam War.
+The Washington Post reported that DeLay "received student draft deferments during the Vietnam era and avoided military service through the 1969 lottery".
+At the 1988 Republican Convention, he said that he could not volunteer to fight in Vietnam because so many minority youths had volunteered that there was literally no room for "patriotic folks" like himself.

 DeLay graduated from the University of Houston in 1970 with a Bachelor of Science in biology.

 Early career

-DeLay did not serve in the military during the Vietnam War era.
-He said he could not volunteer to fight the war he supported because "So many minority youths had volunteered that there was literally no room for patriotic folks like myself."

 After graduating from college, DeLay spent three years at pesticide-maker Redwood Chemical and then purchased Albo Pest Control, which DeLay grew into a large and successful business.
 This work was the source for his nickname, "the Exterminator".
 In the 11 years DeLay ran the company, the Internal Revenue Service imposed three tax liens on him for failure to pay payroll and income taxes.
 The United States Environmental Protection Agency's ban on Mirex, a pesticide that was used in extermination work, led DeLay to oppose government regulation of businesses, a belief that he has carried with him throughout his political career.

 Political career

 Local politics

 In 1978, DeLay won the election for an open seat in the Texas House of Representatives.
 He was the first Republican to represent Fort Bend County in the state House.
-DeLay ran for Congress in 1984 from the 22nd District, after fellow Republican Ron Paul decided to run in the Republican primary for the 1984 U.S. Senate race instead of for reelection (Paul subsequently returned to Congress from a neighboring district).
+He was first sworn in on January 9, 1979, as a representative from the 21st district and served in the state House until 1985.
+DeLay ran for U.S. Congress in 1984 from the 22nd District, after fellow Republican Ron Paul decided to run in the Republican primary for the 1984 U.S. Senate race instead of for reelection (Paul subsequently returned to Congress from a neighboring district).
 He easily won a crowded six-way primary with 53 percent of the vote, and cruised to election in November.
 DeLay was one of six freshmen Republican congressmen elected from Texas in 1984 known as the Texas Six Pack.
 He was reelected 10 times, never facing substantive opposition in what had become a solidly Republican district.